VicCebedo/GraphGiraffe/README.md

         + "    ]"
         + "}";
      ```
-## Known Issues
-- Missing Javadocs on some classes.

 ## Roadmap
-- ### v0.0.1
-    - Fix all known issues.
-    - Improve this readme.
 - ### v0.0.2
     - More algorithm support.
     - `GraphImpl`: Cache heavy functions.